TheoSourget/DDSA_Sourget/reports/presentation.md

 ### Second version using papers tagged as "Segmentation" and "Machine Learning" by OpenAlex which cite an organ or a dataset in the abstract
 ![](../ressources/presentation_img/error_clean_dataset.png)

+The first version is not clean enough to be used to train a model and the second one seems too 'simple'.
+An in-between the two could be good.

 <div id="futur"/>

 # Possible Improvements
-1. Increase datasets/organs used (example from grand-challenge.org)
+1. Increase datasets/organs used (example from [grand-challenge.org](https://grand-challenge.org/challenges/))

 | Anatomical Region | Anatomical structures                     |
 |-------------------|-------------------------------------------|